services:

 2 Getting started

-In this chapter, we show you how to set up the data layer and front-end of the amcat suite.
+In this chapter, we show you how to download, set up, and start AmCAT.

-In the Data Layer section, it is sufficient if you choose one of the sub-sections to follow.
-We explain how you can run amcat
+In the Installing and accessing AmCAT section, it is sufficient if you choose one of the sub-sections to follow.
+We explain how you can run AmCAT

 - on our servers, which we recommend for testing purposes;